Miley Cyrus endured an abusive relationship with Liam Hemsworth for 10 years, reveals Twitter account

 According to information from the account, the protagonist of Hanna Montana met Hemsworth in 2009 when both were selected to participate in the tape ‘The Last Song’ that marked the end of the stage of “Disney girl” for Miley, who was 16 years old ; and the jump to the big screen in the United States for Liam, who was 19.

 Their relationship was confirmed months later and had a few episodes where Liam was abusive.
-In an interview she said that Liam was angry for making him ride his bicycle that was pink, with flowers and a basket in front; In another interview they gave together, he made fun of Miley when she asked him if he liked what he cooked for her.
+In an interview she said that Liam was angry for making him ride his bicycle, which was pink, with flowers and a basket in front; in another interview they gave together he made fun of Miley when she asked him if she liked what she cooked for him.

 “That’s not cooking, you just took them out of the can and put them in a pan,” said the actor.